24 Coolest Places to Visit in Upstate New York

 V. The Finger Lakes

-The Finger Lakes region of New York is comprised of 11 long lakes in the shape of skinny fingers; hence their name.
+The Finger Lakes region of New York comprises 11 long lakes in the shape of skinny fingers; hence their name.
 There are thousands of special things to see in this region.
 Here is a guide for first-time visitors going to the Finger Lakes.
 Below are the top attractions you can’t miss.

 Love small towns, good food, and museums?
 Wondering where to go upstate New York?
 Look no further than this town in the Finger Lakes.
 Corning is one of the classic upstate New York getaways, as it offers many museums, galleries, restaurants, and also boutiques.
 All this and more is set along the picturesque Chemung River.
 A few attractions to pop into while in Corning are: